concordion/concordion-scope-examples/README.md

 To run the project, checkout the relevant branch, and run `gradlew test`.

-## Global Scope
+## Suite Scope
-The browser(s) are reused across all specifications.
+The browser(s) are reused across all specifications, where the specifications are structured as a [suite](http://concordion.org/documenting/java/markdown/#creating-a-suite) using the run command to invoke child specifications.

-* [global_serial](../../blob/global_serial/src/test/java/demo/google/calculator/GoogleBaseFixture.java) - a single browser instance is used across all tests.
+* [per_suite_serial](../../blob/per_suite_serial/src/test/java/demo/google/calculator/GoogleBaseFixture.java) - a single browser instance is used across all tests.
-* [global_parallel](../../blob/global_parallel/src/test/java/demo/google/calculator/GoogleBaseFixture.java) - initiates a single browser instance per thread across all tests.
+* [per_suite_parallel](../../blob/per_suite_parallel/src/test/java/demo/google/calculator/GoogleBaseFixture.java) - initiates a single browser instance per thread across all tests.
 Note that the parallel runner does not guarantee that the same threads will be used across tests - additional threads may be started and old threads not reused.

 ## Specification Scope
 A browser is created and destroyed per specification, using Concordion [field scoping](http://concordion.github.io/concordion/latest/spec/command/example/ScopedField.html).